fastify/fastify-compress/README.md

   })
 ```

+Note: Setting `config.compress = false` on any route will disable compression on the route even if global compression is enabled.

 ### `reply.compress`
 This plugin adds a `compress` method to `reply` that accepts a stream or a string, and compresses it based on the `accept-encoding` header.
 If a JS object is passed in, it will be stringified to JSON.
 Note that the compress method is configured with either the per route parameters if the route has a custom configuration or with the global parameters if the the route has no custom parameters but